As a crucial step in the B2B sales process, lead qualification can make or break your entire sales efforts.

 Qualifying leads as a discipline is continuously changing.
 Even if you’ve been in sales for a long time & even if you tried and tested many of the qualification frameworks like BANT, MEDDIC, PACTTFAINT, or CHAMP it still is crucial to stay current on the best qualification practices.

 While lead quality has long been a point of tension between Marketing and Sales, it’s about time to turn this tension into opportunity.
 In this article, we’re going to look at what lead qualification means in 2020.

-The theoretical concept of a qualification process, that we are all aware of, consists at least of these lead stages:
+The theoretical concept of qualifying leads that we are all aware of consists, at least of, these lead stages:

 - Marketing Qualified Leads (MQL): A lead that has achieved a specific lead score based on a predetermined set of criteria and is ready to be handed over to sales

 - Sales Accepted Leads (SAL): Leads reviewed and accepted by Sales for further follow up

 - Sales Qualified Leads (SQL): Leads that convert into opportunities through sales qualification

 Sales Accepted Leads (SAL) have been in focus even back in 2010.
 In theory SAL is the glue that binds Sales and Marketing when it comes to lead generation.

 Many of the qualification infographics will show you that SAL is what brings Sales and Marketing together in attaining mastery of B2B lead generation.
 So far the theory.

 The idea is that the way to make qualification between Sales & Marketing work, is to introduce Sales Accepted Leads.
 A Sales Accepted Lead should meet specific predetermined criteria that are developed in collaboration between Marketing & Sales.
 Those leads are only then passed to Sales if they meet those criteria.
 Sounds good…